boson-php/docs/Writerside/topics/08.integrations/laravel-adapter.md

 ## Usage

 <warning>
-Correct functionality is NOT GUARANTEED.
+Correct functionality of Laravel is not guaranteed at the moment.

-It is not possible to make this framework work quickly and stably due to architectural issues, a lot of memleaks, side effect and other "bad practice features".
 </warning>

 To work with Laravel HTTP kernel you can use specific